Nanamite/Image_Transmission_using_Semantic_Communication/README.md

 ## Acknowledgements:
 - We thank Dr. Zafar Ali Khan and the course TAs for their constant support and guidance throughout the course and project
-- Thanks to
+- For the creation of the dataset, thanks to
+  - Komaragiri Sai Pranav
+  - A P Vaideeswaran
+  - Harishankar M
-  - h
+  - Kartik Agrawal

 -----------------